 We show all the expressions for the components of $Q_7$.
 We explain the structure of $Q_7^j$ for each $j$ in Fig.~\ref{Q7allfig}(a) and all the structure of $Q_7$ in Fig.~\ref{Q7allfig}(b).
 The circle at $(s,d)$ in Fig.~\ref{Q7allfig} represents $Q_7^j(s,d)$.

-$Q_{2k+1}$ does not have $(s,s-1)$ diagrams because of the parity of the space reflection. $(s,s-1)$ connected diagrams is even under space reflection and $Q_{2k+1}$ is odd under space reflection: $(s,s-1)$ connected diagrams are the diagrams where the type of upper and lower sequence are both $-$, and all the region is an overlap, such as $
+$Q_{2k+1}$ does not have $(s,s-1)$-connected diagrams because $(s,s-1)$-connected diagrams are even under space reflection and $Q_{2k+1}$ is odd under space reflection.
+For $(s,s-1)$-connected diagrams, the unit number is always $2$, the types of the two units are both $-$ types, all columns in the diagram is overlap or gap, and the length of the two units are the same, such as $